the-unrealist/the-unrealist/_posts/2024-01-07-engine-startup-preload-screens.md

 * There are no startup movies to play *OR* the platform does not support early playback.
 * A module with the `PreEarlyLoadingScreen` load phase contains a `FPreLoadScreenBase` subclass with the type set to `EarlyStartupScreen` and registered with `FPreLoadScreenManager`.

 A custom early startup screen is displayed if, and only if, there are no startup movies or the platform doesn't support early playback of startup movies.
-As far as I can tell, this is supported on Android, iOS, and Windows.
+As far as I can tell, early playback is supported on Android, iOS, and Windows.

 Since `UObject` is not available in this phase, you must use `GConfig` to read and parse config values manually.